-With 2016 coming to a close I think it’s a good time to go over the new technologies that may have been pushed away from the main stream news.
-These have been mentioned in previous blogs this year so I won’t go into too much detail.
+With 2016 coming to a close I think it is a good time to go over some the new technologies that may have been pushed away from the main stream news.
+These have been mentioned in previous blogs this year so I won’t be going into too much detail.

-- Google Translate – The closest we’ve come to the babble fish from Hitch-hikers guide.
-This application for your phone features over 100 languages, however some must be downloaded.
+- Google Translate – The closest we have come to the babble fish from Hitch hikers guide.
+This application for your phone features over 100 languages, however some of them must be downloaded.
 This is a great start to bridging that language barrier that deters a lot of people from traveling.
 It features the ability to almost instantaneously translate written word.
 While its speech recognition is still dependent on your phone, it will allow you to carry on a short conversation should you need to ask for directions or information.

 - Intel Core M Processor – While not really a “new” technology, but the process of making the processors has improved.
 The Intel Core M series will be the first of a new line of thinner processors.
 These will be 37% smaller than current processors, 14nm compared to the current 22nm.
 So what does this mean for the future?
 Well thinner processors will mean that they can make thinner laptops and phones.
 Thinner also means that it will dissipate heat much efficiently.